red/docs/preprocessor.md

 **Description**

-Read and include the argument file content at current position, when evaluated at compile-time.
-The file can contain a path, absolute or relative to current script place.
-When run by the Red interpreter, this directive is just replaced by a `do`, no file inclusion occurs.
+When evaluated at compile-time, read and include the argument file contents at the current position.
+The file can contain a path, absolute or relative to the current script.
+When run by the Red interpreter, this directive is just replaced by a `do`, and no file inclusion occurs.

 ## #do